 WSDL stands for Web Services Description Language.
 A WSDL file is an XML document that describes a Web service.
 It specifies the location of the service and the operations (or methods) the service exposes.
-For more information about WSDL, refer to the WSDL specification, or read the WSDL tutorial
+For more information about WSDL, refer to the WSDL specification.